 We shall use the PMFG network filtering technique because it is able to retain a higher amount of information about the system than the MST.
 This is because it preserves a greater number of links of the original network and in fact contains the MST as a subgraph \cite{Tumminello2005}.
 This is important for us since the MST is a tree and thus contains no loops, whereas the PMFG contains $3$ and $4$ cliques, and we would like to avoid discarding relevant information about the relationship between indicators.
 For the PMFG, the associated clustering algorithm is the DBHT algorithm, which takes advantage of the $3$ clique structure of the PMFG.
-The main advantage of using the DBHT algorithm is that it does not need prior input into the number of clusters, making it preferable over other clustering algorithms so that we can make a-posteriori comparison with less assumptions \cite{Song2012,Musmeci2015}.
-This is important for us since we want to uncover the structure of correlations between indicators, making as few assumptions as possible on this same structure.
+There has been objections to the use of cluster analysis due mainly to the distance between points as a metric \cite{Jain1999,Wang2002} since it does not measure the similarity between variables.
+Instead, the DBHT algorithm forms the clustering by measuring forming a distance matrix directly from the similarity matrix, which encodes the relationships between variables.
+In our case the similarity matrix is $\bm{E}$, with the entries of the distance matrix $D_{ij}$ commonly defined as \cite{Mantegna1999,Mantegna2000,Musmeci2015}